SocialFinanceDigitalLabs/sf-fons-platform/docs/infrastructure.md

 for details

 ## Steps (for single account setup)
+This is if you want a single accont setup which we used for the interim service. ** This is no longer supported!! ** Documentation left here for reference only.
 1. Create AWS Account
 2. Create A [Task Execution Role] (https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html#create-task-execution-role).
 This has not yet been added to the cloudformation.
 3. Run cloudformation scripts in the following order in `/infrastructure/environments/cloudformation/interim`.
 You will need to make note of the output variables specified in each stepp for the ones following.